Join us for the 3rd annual

 All of our favorite things are coming together for one croc-tacular event!

 Crocs & Conservation

 Witness a gator feeding, experience crocs up-close with special animal encounters, and learn about crocodilians and why it is they need our help!
-And we’re not just raising awareness for croc conservation…we’re putting our money where our mouth is: a portion of all ticket sales will be donated to the Crocodilian Advisory Group! (more info at bottom of page)
+But we’re not just raising awareness for croc conservation…we’re putting our money where our mouth is: proceeds from Croctoberfest will be donated to the Crocodilian Advisory Group! (more info at bottom of page)

 Thanks to PA Act 166 of 2016, breweries are now able to sell their products!
 So bring some extra cash and take home a few of your favorite brews!